UltraEngine/tableplusplus/README.md

 ~~This would be easy to solve with shared pointers, but it would destroy the nice neat C++ syntax we have now.
 There's a fundamental difference between how Lua and C++ work that is causing this.~~

-Working on a fix that uses a shared pointer for the interal StL map...
+Working on a fix that uses a shared pointer for the interal map...

 ## License